troystribling/BlueCap/README.md

 ### <a name="gatt_profilemanager">ProfileManager</a>

 ProfileManager is used by the BlueCap app as a repository of GATT profiles to be used to instantiate Services and Characteristics.
-ProfileManager can be used in an implementation but is not required by the framework.
+ProfileManager can be used in an implementation but is not required.

 To add ServiceProfiles and CharacteristicProfiles to ProfileManager,